Horse & Rider in Mongolia, Asia

 Water:

-Do not to drink water from unknown sources.
+Do not drink water from unknown sources.
 The cook will boil water each day for you to fill up your water bottles but you should also bring water-purification tablets such as Micropur.

 Climate